eladelrom/poet/effectiveidea/_posts/chat.md

   }
 </pre>
 <br>
-Now we can write the actual angular module.
-Generator-nglue helps us creating the scaffolding for the module
+Now we can write the actual angular module.  `Generator-nglue` can helps us create the scaffolding for the module
 <br><br>
 <pre class="prettyprint">
 > yo nglue:module chat
 > cd code_base/modules/chat/scripts
 </pre>
 inside of `code_base/modules/chat/scripts` we can find all the scripts we need to edit.
-Let's start from app.js
+Let's start from `app.js`
 <br>
 <br>
 <h3>app.js</h3>
 <br>
-In app.js we will define the module we will be using and than add `roomsGateway` as a module. `roomsGateway` as the name suggest will be our gateway to access roomsjs via the transporter we choose (engine.io);
+In `app.js` we will define the module we will be using and than add `roomsGateway` as a module we can use. `roomsGateway` as the name suggest will be our gateway to access roomsjs via the transporter we choose (engine.io);
-Notice that we don't hard code the socket url but we will define it whitin the app, so we can easily replace it when going to production;
+Notice that we don't hard code the socket url but we will define it within the app, so we can easily replace it when going to production;
 <br>
 <br>
 <pre class="prettyprint">